Election held on 22 November 1958

 In the two states without branches of the Country Party, the South Australian Liberal Party gained only two seats, ceding the fifth seat to Australian Labor Party's increased electoral support, and in Tasmania the fifth seat was won by the Democratic Labor Party (see note, below).

 Democratic Labor Party and Queensland Labor Party: In 1957, the Anti-Communist Labor Party became the Democratic Labor Party.
 In the same year, a split in the state branch of the Australian Labor Party in Queensland led to the creation of the Queensland Labor Party which contested this Senate election in 1958 as a party affiliated with the Democratic Labor Party in other states.
-In the table above, votes for the Queensland Labor Party are included in the national total for the Democratic Labor Party; the Queensland Labor Party changed its name to the Democratic Labor Party for Senate elections in Queensland from 1961 and in 1969 for Queensland state elections (for information on the emergence of the Queensland Labor Party, see Murray, ch.
-19, in 'References', below).
+In the table above, votes for the Queensland Labor Party are included in the national total for the Democratic Labor Party; the Queensland Labor Party changed its name to the Democratic Labor Party for Senate elections in Queensland from 1961 and in 1969 for Queensland state elections.
+For information on the emergence of the Queensland Labor Party, see Murray, ch.
+19, and for a study of the Democratic Labor Party's performance at Senate elections from 1955 to 1970, see Reynolds, pp 52-56, both in 'References', below.

 At this Senate election in 1958, George Cole was successful in being re-elected as a Democratic Labor Party senator from Tasmania, joining Frank McManus who had been elected to the Senate from Victoria at the previous Senate election in 1955.
 The Party's representation in the Senate remained at two.

 References: A comprehensive study of the 1958 federal election can be found in D W Rawson, Australia Votes: The 1958 Federal Election, (Parkville, Victoria: Melbourne University Press, 1961).
-Rawson also provides a brief summary of the election in, 'Commonwealth', Australian Political Chronicle, July-December 1958, Australian Journal of Politics and History, 5(1) May 1959: 87-94 (this publication can be viewed online through Wiley-Blackwell Journals at subscribing libraries).An account of this election in 1958 and its context from the perspective of developments in Labor movement is provided by Robert Murray, The Split: Australian Labor in the Fifties, ch.20, (Melbourne: Cheshire, 1970, ISBN 0701516755); note also P L Reynolds, The Democratic Labor Party, (Milton, Queensland: Jacaranda Press, 1974).
+Rawson also provides a brief summary of the election in, 'Commonwealth', Australian Political Chronicle, July-December 1958, Australian Journal of Politics and History, 5(1) May 1959: 87-94 (this publication can be viewed online through Wiley-Blackwell Journals at subscribing libraries).An account of this election in 1958 and its context from the perspective of developments in the Labor movement is provided by Robert Murray, The Split: Australian Labor in the Fifties, ch.20, (Melbourne: Cheshire, 1970, ISBN 0701516755); note also P L Reynolds, The Democratic Labor Party, (Milton, Queensland: Jacaranda Press, 1974 ISBN 0701607033), and Keith Richmond, 'Minor Parties in Australia', in Graeme Starr, Keith Richmond and Graham Maddox (editors), Political Parties in Australia, pp 317-374, especially pp 335-344 (Richmond, Victoria: Heinemann, 1978 ISBN 0858591782).

 General information on the Liberal Party during this period can be found in Graeme Starr, The Liberal Party of Australia: A Documentary History, ch.4 (Richmond, Victoria: Drummond/Heinemann, 1980 ISBN 0858592231), and Scott Prasser, J R Nethercote and John Warhurst (editors), The Menzies Era, (Sydney: Hale & Iremonger, 1995 ISBN 0868066541).